saloonphp/pagination-plugin/.github/README.md

 - The `json()` method has been renamed to `items()`
 - Asynchronous support is not added by default but can be implemented by a trait
 - Inside every paginator, you'll be able to access `$this->page` as well as `$this->totalItems` which is counted automatically this is useful
+- You can now specify a maximum number of pages to iterate over

 ## Synchronous Pagination